kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 You may have noticed that I used a very awkward procedure in the function `toggle_wsr` which was necessary due to very similar problems, if I remember correctly.
 So this is worth a try,

+    #j::           ; find all and display as list
 	SetCapsLockState Off
 	SendInput, {Ctrl down}
 	SendInput, {f}